-Designation of the Audit Committee Financial Expert
+Audit Committee Financial Expert

-All members of the Committee are financially literate.
-The Board has designated Mr. Beynon as the "audit committee financial expert" and he qualifies under the rules and regulations of the SEC and NASDAQ.
+The Board has determined that all members of the Audit Committee are financially literate and meet the independence requirements of the SEC and NASDAQ.
+The Board has also determined that Mr. Beynon qualifies as the "audit committee financial expert" as defined by SEC rules.